 - If there are FATAL messages in the log, the cause is usually related to the configuration of the web application and is something that keeps the application server from loading the web application. - If there are any ERROR messages in the log, they denote an unexpected error within the application and should be investigated. - Messages at the WARN level do not indicate a serious problem, but they may contain useful information that something may be wrong with the setup that could lead to errors. - DEBUG and INFO messages may help developers or expert users of the system, but may be safely suppressed by setting the log4j.rootLogger to WARN messages and above in the log4j.propertiesfile.
-When debugging an exception, set the logging level to DEBUG for the specific classes mentioned in the exception.

-• The log4j documentation is available at: http://logging.apache.org/log4j/docs/manual.html.
-For Jaspersoftspecific information on logging, see the TIBCO Jaspersoft OLAP User Guide and TIBCO JasperReports Server Administrator Guide.
+When debugging an exception, set the logging level to DEBUG for the specific classes mentioned in the exception. - The log4j documentation is available at: https://logging.apache.org/log4j/2.x/manual/index.html..
+For Jaspersoft-specific information on logging, see the Jaspersoft OLAP User Guide and JasperReports Server Administrator Guide.

 If you need to contact Technical Support, they may request that you use the log collector feature to supply your logs to them so they can understand what may be causing any issues you may encounter.
-This feature is also described in TIBCO JasperReports Server Administrator Guide.
+This feature is also described in JasperReports Server Administrator Guide.

-For information on contacting Technical Support, see 5.5, "Troubleshooting Information for Technical Support," on page 80.
+For information on contacting Technical Support, see Troubleshooting Information for Technical Support.